 • National Clinical Director Emergency Services Collaborative the Modernisation Agency.

 Graduated from Edinburgh University in 1980 and was a Lecturer in the Department of Medicine with an MD on the inflammatory response to myocardial infarction.
 Initially specialised in Chest and General Medicine with an interest in Intensive Care and was appointed as Consultant, Central Middlesex Hospital, London before moving to Edinburgh as a Consultant in Acute Medicine and Chest Medicine.

-Currently on several National Committees and is an elected member of council for the Royal College of Physicians, Edinburgh.
+Currently serves on several National Committees.
 Academic research interests relate to quality and organisation of care, particularly acute medical care, and in the methods of delivery of care.
 Clinical research interests include illness severity assessment, pulmonary embolism and pneumonia.

 et al., 2014, Designing quality improvement initiatives: the action effect method, a structured approach to identifying and articulating programme theory, BMJ Quality & Safety, Vol:23, ISSN:2044-5415, Pages:1040-1048